iov-one/docs/docs/weave/design/03-permissions.md

 Here are some rough guidelines:

-1. If we really need to save 20 bytes, use an *Address*.
+1. If you really need to save 20 bytes, use an _Address_.
 (But few places need that micro-optimization)
-2. If we need visibility of control, use *Condition* (multi-sig solutions, arbiters, etc)
+2. If you need visibility of control, use _Condition_ (multi-sig solutions, arbiters, etc)
-3. If you want to obscure control (until first use), use *Address*
+3. If you want to obscure control (until first use), use _Address_
-4. Everything else, at your discretion, but prefer *Address* when possible for consistency.
+4. Everything else, at your discretion, but prefer _Address_ when possible for consistency.

-I guess it is up to the extension developer, but I would generally use Conditions for anything stored in the value and Address for fields that appear in the key, unless there is a reason otherwise.
+While it is a descision for the extension developer, we would generally use Conditions for anything stored in the value and Address for fields that appear in the key, unless there is a reason to do otherwise.

 **Cash**: Key is Address